 -Phytoestrogens:Though you won’t see this listed as a direct ingredient, all soy containing foods also contain phytoestrogens, which occurs naturally in soybeans.
 Though the full effects of phytoestrogens are still unknown, physicians warn that they could have an adverse effect on estrogen levels in both males and females.
 This can be especially bad for infants and children, as they are still developing.

 Carrageenan is a thickener used in many foods.
 This seaweed derived additive is found in many products, including formula.
 Carrageenan has been shown to cause intestinal inflammation and even colon tumors.
-Carrageenan has been outlawed in Europe, however it can still be found in many non-organic and organic formulas produced in the United States.
+Carrageenan has been outlawed in Europe.

 These are two healthy fats that are found in breastmilk.
 The DHA and ARA in breastmilk have been shown to aid in brain development.
 Formula companies, in their quest to emulate breastmilk, have added them to their formulas.
 However, the DHA and ARA they use are extracted from algae and fungus using the neurotoxic solvent hexane.
 As with soy lecithin, some of the hexane remains behind in the final product.
-This is even true in formulas that are labeled organic, especially if they are produced in the United States.
+This is even true in formulas that are labeled organic.
 Add to this that many studies have found that DHA and ARA from algae and fungus seem to have no discernable benefit, and you have no reason to give these ingredients to your baby.

 Because breastmilk contains palmitic acid, formula companies have tried to emulate it by adding in palm oil.
 Palm oil is a very poor substitute for the palmitic acid in breastmilk.
 Palm oil reacts with calcium in the infants gut and turns soapy.
 This causes poor absorption of nutrients and hard stools, as well as a decrease in bone density.
 To add insult to injury, most palm oil is not sustainably produced and is a big offender when it comes to environmental issues.